Ralpina/fungalOTUpipeline/README.md

 -combine matching forward and reverse sequences (even if multiple ones exist because PCR or sequencing have been repeated) in the same file, which will be named as the unique code;
 -add information about the orientation of the sequences in the fasta headers.

-## Assembling forward and reverse files using phrap
+## Assembling forward and reverse sequences using phrap
 With the script "4_phrap_assembly.slurm":
 -we will assemble forward and reverse sequences using phrap, recognising which ones are associated with each other by looking at unique codes;    -phrap will generate eight files per unique code, with the following suffixes:
 ```contigs```: fasta file with assembled contig(s)